Bread Dad

 Key Ingredient – Golden Raisins

-Since this raisin cinnamon bread recipe is done in a bread machine, it is simple & easy to make.
-It should take you only 5 minutes or so to prepare and then you let the bread machine do the rest of the work.
-For more great recipes, please visit Bread Dad’s main Bread Machine Recipes section.
+Since this bread maker raisin cinnamon bread recipe is done in a bread machine, it is simple & easy to make.
+FYI – This recipe takes me about 5-10 minutes to prepare and then I let the bread machine do the rest of the work.
+I love how bread machines make home baking so easy!

 Ingredients – Bread Machine Cinnamon Raisin Bread – 1.5 lb Version